,

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-What is Ekadashi Vrat and when is it observed?
+What is Ekadashi Vrat in 2026?

-Why can Ekadashi dates differ across traditions?
+Why can Ekadashi 2026 dates differ by tradition?